 Shifting to a system where uplift is split equally between landowners and local government would not only revolutionise housebuilding by taking much speculative pressure out of the market for land – land costs currently account for around 60% of the price of an average new-build – but it would also generate billions for new infrastructure from a new revenue streams as yet untouched by the Government.

-Julian Francis is Director of External Affairs at ACE.
+Julian Francis was previously the Director of Policy and External Affairs at ACE.